thegreenwebfoundation/co2.js/README.md

 For full details on Electricity Maps methodology see: https://www.electricitymaps.com/data/methodology For full detail on the ODbL see: https://opendatacommons.org/licenses/odbl/summary/

+Data at higher-than-yearly resolution (e.g monthly, hourly etc.), or [other historical and forecasted datapoints](https://www.electricitymaps.com/data) are available through Electricity Maps as a paid service.
+Users requiring this data should visit the Electricity Maps website for [pricing and details](https://www.electricitymaps.com/pricing).

 See LICENCE for more.

 ## Contributors